Junior accessory dwelling units (JADUs) have a lot of homeowners scratching their heads. They’re just smaller versions of ADUs, right?

 • Separate Entry – Exterior access (a separate entrance for the JADU) is required from the proposed or existing single-family dwelling.

-• Interior entry required if bathroom is shared with main residence
+• Interior entry required if bathroom is shared with the main residence

 • Parking – No parking required for a JADU, except if you convert your attached garage, in which case the parking must be replaced.

-• Bathroom – May have a separate bathroom or shared with the single-family dwelling.
+• Bathroom – May have a separate bathroom or shared with the main-family dwelling.

 • Kitchen – Must meet “Efficiency Kitchen” requirements: